youxiaojie/ixo-usb-jtag/README.txt

     http://www.fpga4fun.com/forum/viewtopic.php?t=483

+== Use with the Digilent JTAG-USB cable ==

+This cable is supported through the usbjtag-dj_usb.hex firmware. the TDO line is level-shifted through a single transistor, which results in the TDO signal being inverted as it enters the FX2.
+The firmware takes care of the inversion and returns the correct data.

+Note that this only applies to the JTAG-USB cable, and not the JTAG-HS series.
+The JTAG-HS is based on FTDI chips, not the Cypress FX2.

 == Use with Nexys 1 / 2 Boards ==

 Through a contribution by Sune Mai, this code can be used with the Digilent